BlueN1nja1/Eleven/README.md

  Special Versions:

- LineageOS 15.1+ Devices / Custom ROMS that have Eleven Pre-Installed (14.1 and below does not apply): Coming Soon!
+ LineageOS 15.1+ Devices / Custom Roms that have Eleven Pre-Installed (14.1 and below does not apply): Coming Soon!

  Screeenshots: Soon...